Lazio 2-1 Porto - Added time goals hurt the Dragons in the Europa League

 Vítor Bruno should keep Vieira in the playmaker position, keep Galeno on the left wing and bring back Pepê on the right wing.
 Danny Namaso is a useful squad player but Porto's most effective front four is clear.

-The Dragons will put the disappointment of this defeat behind them as soon as possible, their attention now turning to a crunch clash Lisboa where they take on Benfica at Estádio da Luz.
+The Dragons will put the disappointment of this defeat behind them as soon as possible, their attention now turning to a crunch clash in Lisboa on Sunday when they take on Benfica at Estádio da Luz.